Anduin2017/AnduinOS-Docs/Servicing/Jellyfin/Jellyfin.md

 You can access Jellyfin by visiting `http://localhost:8096` in your browser.

-The default username is `admin` and the default password is `admin`.
+The default username is `root` and the default password is set during the first login.

 ## Uninstall